 - Press and hold the Home button and Sleep/Wake button until Apple logo comes up.

 For Mac, MacBook:

-- Click on the Apple icon, in the upper-left corner.
+Click on the Apple Logo that appears on the upper-left corner.

 4: Reset All Settings (Only For iPhone, iPad: Recommended)